andli/ch_points/README.md

 # ch_points

 Get the current Canadian Highlander points value of a given Moxfield deck.
+The points are sourced from [the official website](https://www.canadianhighlander.ca/points-list/).

+## Installation

+No need, just run the executable found in the releases of this repo or build the project yourself.

 ## Usage
 Get the id from the Moxfield URL: